FahadBinQaiser/FahadBinQaiser/Readme.md

 ---

-I'm Fahad, a frontend developer focused on building modern, responsive, and performance-driven web interfaces.
+I'm Fahad, a frontend developer from the past 2 years.
+I started my coding journey on 21 May, 2023.

 I specialize in crafting fast, accessible websites using technologies like React, Tailwind CSS, and GSAP.
 My work is rooted in clean architecture, modular component design, and a strong understanding of user-centric interfaces.